The EIB Group strategy

 - Promote dialogue with civil society.

 Our organisation also values diversity and inclusion when it comes to its employees, as they are good for people and good for business.
-The EIB Group is committed to gender equality in the workplace and is proudly part of a group that is certified EDGE ASSESS at the global level.
-Read more about our certification
+Therefore we are committed to gender equality in the workplace and we are proudly part of a group that is certified EDGE ASSESS at the global level.
+Read more about our certification.